andrewrk/node-yawl/README.md

 This event will not fire if `maxFrameSize` is set to `Infinity`.

-This event will not fire if `allowBinaryMessages` is set to `false`.
+This event will not fire unless `allowBinaryMessages` is set to `true`.

 Fragmented messages never arrive in this event.